 5) Stitch front to front at bottom and back to back at the bottom.

-6) Attach bias trim to rounded inner edges.
-On the front piece, continue up to the top edge.
 7) Attach elastic from mark to mark on both front and back.
 Pull the elastic a bit as you are attaching.
 Use zigzag stitch to attach.
 The elastic won't be visible from the front.

 8) Attach the front to back at the side seams.
 If you like, you can sandwich piping in the seams!

-10) Attach piping around entire top edge.
+9) Stitch together back pieces at top edge.
+You will now have a completed handle opening.10) Attach piping around entire top edge.
 You may need to trim down your seam allowances prior to doing this to avoid bulk.
 When you get to the end, open up the piping, pull the fabric back and trim the cord so that it is flush with the edge.
 Then fold the back into itself .
 Top stitch top edge.

+11) Attach bias trim to bottom edge.
+Stitch elastic to inside just as before, using a zigzag stitch.
 12) Put your cozy on your teapot.
 Fold one front piece over the other until it has a nice fit.
 Pin and mark where your button will go.
 On one side create a button hole to fit your button and on the other side attach the button.

 13) Put her on your hot lady and you are ready for one heck of a tea party!!